 Toronto Nature Stewards (TNS), with the agreement of the City of Toronto Urban Forestry Division, runs a stewardship program on public land in ravines and natural areas without direct City supervision.
-Sites are managed by Lead Stewards who have been trained, follow agreed-upon protocols for ecological restoration and report their stewardship activities.
+Sites are managed by Lead Stewards who have been trained, follow agreed-upon protocols for ecological restoration, and report their stewardship activities.

 Our Mission

 To engage and educate the people of Toronto in the stewardship of our ravines and natural areas.
-Our goals for 2023 include:

 Our Vision

 A Toronto with healthy, biodiverse ecosystems where plants and animals thrive.
-We work together to restore and maintain healthy natural areas to improve the quality of life for all Toronto citizens.

 Our History